commercialhaskell/stack/FAQ.md

 Otherwise, it will prompt you to run `stack setup`.

 Note that GHC installation doesn't work for all OSes, so in some cases the first option will need to install GHC yourself.
-Also, the `stack setup` command gives you more direct control of installing GHC.
-When the necessary GHC is already installed, `stack setup` is a no-op, so it's safe to run it from an automated script, for example.

 __How does stack determine what GHC to use?__